 Here’s what my score report from Discover looks like:

 Recently, Discover made its credit scorecard available to non-customers, as well.
 As when you pull your own credit report, this one doesn’t impact your credit score at all.
 It’s not as comprehensive as the FICO score for customers, as it doesn’t provide historical scores.
-But it does provide information on factors that are helping or harming your credit score, so it’s great if you’re trying to raise your score.
+But it does provide information on factors that are helping or harming your credit score.
 Unlike its score for customers, this FICO score is provided through Experian.
+And it doesn’t come with social security alerts.

 American Express gives you free access to your FICO score based on the FICO 8 formula.
-Here’s an example of the information provided:
+I’ve carried an Amex card for decades and recently pulled my FICO score for the Amex website.
+Here are some of the details:

 Capital One provides a non-FICO score, called CreditWise.
 The score is calculated based on the TransUnion VantageScore 3.0 model.
 Customers can, of course, access their scores through this system.
 But now, so can non-Capital One customers.